Long Term Health Effects Of Mold Exposure

 What Is Mold?

-Molds are tiny fungal growths that thrive in warm, moist environments.
+Molds are tiny fungal mold growth that thrives in warm, moist environments.
 There are many types of mold.
 But, generally, they are broadly categorized into two groups: indoor and outdoor mold.

 Not all types of mold are bad.
 Outdoor molds are important to the eco-system because they play a vital role in breaking down dead organisms like leaves, plants, and trees.